ck3g/git-best-practices/README.md

-## Who am I

-I'm working here at Yopeso as Ruby developer.
-My current project is Aureso.
-Aureso is a Software as a Service for auto dealers.

 ## Foreword

 Many of us using git in our day-to-day work.
 I'm noticed that some of you (or may be many of you) just use few features of it.